BillLudwig/Zettelkasten/pages/API Security Course Notes.md

 						- Impact: understand the damage, loss, consequences of an attack
 						- Mitigation: develop a plan to address the risk
 				- Policy & Process
+					- Engineering Processes
+					- Design Guides: Promote Governance, Consistency
+						- Authentication — type (basic, token, certificate), how to implement
+						- Authorization — who has access to what, where enforced
+						- Naming Conventions — URIS as nouns, Methods as verbs, pluralization, hierarchy, case, language, no jargon/abbreviations
+						- Error Codes — status codes, reference ID, human readable messages
+						- Versioning — when to increment, when not, types of versions
+						- Units, Formats, Standards — date/time formats, timezones
+					-
 		- #### Testing
 		- #### Monitoring
 - ## Footnotes